dpp/lawyersongithub/index.md

 ## [T. Spencer Wise](https://github.com/tswise/)

-Member Number 45328 of the Colorado Bar.
+Colorado Bar Member Number 45328.

 Student of Computer Science at the University of Colorado at Boulder.